Hemen07/Groupy/README.md

 : Real time conversation
 : Get notified anytime

+# IMPORTANT
+: no architecture has been implemented deliberately, kindly learn mvp clean and mvvm (if not known)

+# EXTRAS
 Pull and add google gson config file and you are good to go.
 ****** Basic gearing up source code provided ;)
 ****** Source Code is outdated like ICE-AGE, and Updated Source code moved to private Repo.